A day in Real Life

 The family, which consisted of nine people, had left the day before yesterday to Hebron to pay a visit to their family on the occasion of the engagement of their oldest daughter, and they were supposed to come back today.

 We were mean to the police and kept saying how bad they were.
-I yelled at them when they went to a boy, and as I saw those kids watching the demolition, I yell at the police that, and in some years, when these kids grow up, you will wonder why they become what you would call terrorists.
-He responded: Why don’t they go to schools?
+I yelled at them when they went to a boy, and as I saw those kids watching the demolition, I yelled at the police that, and in some years, when these kids grow up, you will wonder why they become what you would call terrorists.
+He responded: Why don’t they go to school?
 Why don’t they go to parks instead of coming here?
 And I was like: Because if you look around and see the facilities they have besides the natural dumpsters every centimeter, you would see that these kids live violence and terror; they have nothing.

 As we went there, I tried to stay with them as much as possible, feeling more and more desperate and ineffective.
 I found myself crying, looking at the poor woman who seemed to have been once upon a time, just a few hours ago, a strong woman, trying to hold back her tears, trying to manage a conversation.
 She kept going towards her belongings stuffed and thrown away close to the rubble from what just an hour ago was her home.

 After an hour, I suggested that we go back to them again.
-They have decided to collect their stuff and go to Essawiyyah where they have an empty piece of land, and they would put their stuff there and sleep there.
+They have decided to collect their stuff and go to Essawiyyah, where they have an empty piece of land, and they would put their stuff there and sleep there.
 Sleep there on the earth and get covered with the sky.
 This is not a metaphor or an attempt at poetry.
 This is all that they had.

-LUCKILY, the neighbor from the different land, whose house had also been demolished, had a gate which he could close so that their belongings would be safe.
+LUCKILY, the neighbor from the different land, whose house had also been demolished, had a gate he could close so that their belongings would be safe.

 They were hesitant to do it; the husband said that he didn’t know, so I stepped in and said, “You will have people trying to build the house again, the bulldozer started removing the rubble so that the workers start rebuilding tomorrow, and this man is offering a solution.”
 I looked at the man, and I asked him if he was serious; he said he was.
 I looked at the other one and asked: “What is the problem?
 Let’s start moving.”
 It was 5.30.
-I told him we have an hour where we can help.
+I told him we had an hour where we could help.
 I will call the group, and we will do it quickly.
 Before they both even had time to think, I asked the volunteers if they were ready.
-One of them immediately went to call the rest, and in a minute everyone was there.
-We created a chain between the two sites and started moving the things.
+One of them immediately went to call the rest, and in a minute, everyone was there.
+We created a chain between the two sites and started moving things.

 It was the best thing we could have done.
 We finished in an hour.

-What would this woman feel about total strangers holding her clothes, her underwear, her pots and pans, her whole life, her privacy, and passing them from hand to hand.
-Not only through the hands of the oppressors, but through ours as well, those who were trying to help.
-Why would we have to see if she cleaned her fridge or not, if she washed the dishes after her last meal at that house or not?
+What would this woman feel about total strangers holding her clothes, her underwear, her pots and pans, her whole life, her privacy, and passing them from hand to hand?
+Not only through the hands of the oppressors but through ours as well, those who were trying to help.
+Why would we have to see if she cleaned her fridge or not if she washed the dishes after her last meal at that house or not?
 Why would we have to have a look over a whole life that s not ours?

 This family, a few hours ago, was just a family.
 We didn’t know anything about their existence, and now we’ve invaded them.
 This is so unfair.
 It s all unbearable.
 And at the end of all this, they wonder why these people become TERRORISTS.